Skip to content

 · 8 min

 However, the barrier is only lowered, not removed.
-I consider myself a tech-savvy person: I’ve enjoyed tinkering with computers since I was a teenager, like modding games, theming mIRC or simply going through config files using Notepad to see how things work.
-Lastly, being a UX Researcher brought me close to design & tech functions, allowing me to learn about their perspective, and speak the language of “design”, although I can’t always speak the language of “code”.
+I consider myself a tech-savvy person: I’ve enjoyed tinkering with computers since I was a teenager, like modding games, theming mIRC, or simply going through config files using Notepad to see how things work.
+Lastly, being a UX Researcher brought me close to design & tech functions, allowing me to learn about their perspective and speak the language of design, although I can’t always speak the language of code.

 So, what did I “vibe-code”?#

-First of all, I started with a feature-packed Astro theme AntfuStyle made by Stephanie Lin, and inspired by Anthony Fu’s Antfu website.
+I started with a feature-packed Astro theme AntfuStyle made by Stephanie Lin, and inspired by Anthony Fu’s Antfu website.
+From there, I added several things mostly with Claude Sonnet 4.

 Thanks Claude!